 Full-time workers have immediate entitlement to benefit for public holidays regardless of how long they have worked for that employer.

-If you work part-time and the public holiday falls on a day that you usually work – you are entitled to a day’s pay or a paid day off for the public holiday.
+If you work part-time and the public holiday falls on a day that you usually work – then you are entitled to a day’s pay or a paid day off for the public holiday.

 Part-time workers who are not rostered to work on a public holiday are still entitled to be paid or to paid time off for the public holiday.